nuuuwan/news_lk3_data/README.md

 Notably, the Kapilavastu relics hold immense historical and spiritual significance, connecting the devotees to the profound legacy of Lord Buddha.

 The Sri Subhuthi Maha Viharaya in Waskaduwa houses 21 relics of the Lord Buddha.

-Waskaduwe Mahindawansa Maha Nayaka Thero is the custodian of these precious Kapilavastu relics, which have been preserved and protected for generations till now at Sri Subhuthi Maha Viharaya in Waskaduwa, Sri Lanka.

 ...